DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/quickstarts/1_client_credentials.md

 ```

 {{% notice note %}}
-If you are in Visual Studio you can right-click on the solution and select "Multiple Startup Projects", and ensure the Api and IdentityServer will start; then run the solution; then, to step through the Client code, you can right-click on the "Client" project and select Debug...
+If you are in Visual Studio you can right-click on the solution and select *Multiple Startup Projects*, and ensure the Api and IdentityServer will start; then run the solution; then, to step through the Client code, you can right-click on the *Client* project and select Debug...
 Start New Instance.
 {{% /notice %}}

 The output should look like this: